chbighammsft/add-in-docs/outlook/add-in-commands-for-outlook.md

 ## How do add-in commands appear?

 An add-in command appears on the ribbon as a button.
 When a user installs an add-in, its commands appear in the UI as a group of buttons labeled with the add-in name.
 This can be either on the ribbon's default tab or on a custom tab.
 For messages, the default is either the  **Home** or **Message** tab.
-For the calendar, the default is the **Meeting**,  **Meeting Occurrence**,  **Meeting Series**, or  **Appointment** tab.
+For the calendar, the default is the **Meeting**,
+**Meeting Occurrence**,  **Meeting Series**, or  **Appointment** tab.
+For module extensions, the default is a custom tab.
 On the default tab, each add-in can have one ribbon group with up to 6 commands.
 On custom tabs, the add-in can have up to 10 groups, each with 6 commands.
 Add-ins are limited to only one custom tab.

 As the ribbon gets more crowded, the add-in commands will adjust (collapse) in an orderly way.
 In all cases, the add-in commands for an add-in will be grouped together.

 ![Screenshots showing add-in command buttons in a normal and a collapsed state.](../images/6fcb64d8-9598-41d1-8944-f6d1f6d2edb6.png)

-Once an add-in command is added to an add-in, the add-in name is removed from the app bar unless the add-in also includes a [Custom pane Outlook add-ins](../outlook/custom-pane-outlook-add-ins.md).
+Once an add-in command is added to an add-in, the add-in name is removed from the app bar unless the add-in also includes a [Custom pane Outlook add-ins](../outlook/custom-pane-outlook-add-ins.md) or [module extension](../outlook/extension-module-outlook-add-ins.md).
 Only the add-in command button on the ribbon remains.

 ## What UX shapes exist for add-in commands?

 The UX shape for an add-in command consists of a ribbon tab in the host application that contains buttons that can perform various functions.
-Currently, there are three UI shapes supported:
+Currently, there are three UI shapes
+supported:

 - A button that executes a JavaScript function

+- A button that shows a drop-down menu with one or more buttons of the other two types

+In addition, contextual add-ins support:

 - A button that launches a task pane

-- A button that shows a drop-down menu with one or more buttons of the other two types

 ### Executing a JavaScript function

 Use an add-in command button that executes a JavaScript function for scenarios where the user doesn't need to make any additional selections to initiate the action.
 This could be for actions such as track, remind me, or print.
 It might also be used when the user wants more in-depth information from a service.

+In module extensions, the add-in command button can execute JavaScript functions that interact with the content in the main user interface.

 ![A button that executes a function on the Outlook ribbon.](../images/23ab1de3-3ec4-41a5-ba5b-30b11d464e0c.png)

 ### Launching a task pane